graphile/crystal/examples/forum/TUTORIAL.md

   limit 1
 $$ language sql stable;

-comment on function forum_example.person_latest_post(forum_example.person) is 'Get’s the latest post written by the person.';
+comment on function forum_example.person_latest_post(forum_example.person) is 'Gets the latest post written by the person.';
 ```

 Don’t get too stuck on the function implementations.
 It is fairly easy to discover how to express what you want in SQL through a quick search of the Postgres documentation (which is excellent!).
 These functions are here to give you some examples of what functions in Postgres look like.
 Also note how we added comments to our functions with the [`COMMENT`](https://www.postgresql.org/docs/9.6/static/sql-comment.html) command, just like we add comments to our tables.